 The Jews eventually will be at the center of God’s government of this earth again, during the future millennium.
 But God never gave the principle of government to the church when the church was built by Christ (Matt.
 16:18).
 God never associated the church with world civil government.
 He never did this and never will, and certainly not in this present age.
 But we should note this: we find that this principle of government characterizes the Old Testament, and also the subject of prophecy.
 We should clearly see, in the Old Testament, how the nation of Israel is intimately connected to this principle – there existed a true theocratic kingdom for some time in Israel.

 Then we go to the three synoptic gospels in which the Messiah, the rightful King of Israel and the promised son of David, is presented by God to Israel.
 If the Jews at that time would have received Him they would have had the Messianic kingdom, according to Isaiah 9:6-7.
 This prophecy of Jesus, who is in fact the Child born unto Israel, is all about God’s government of the earth, and this from the throne of David in the midst of Israel.
-Another true theocratic kingdom, only in a slightly altered form – a present physical King.
+Another true theocratic kingdom, only in a slightly altered form – a present physical King representing the Most High God.
 Yet the Jews, when He came to them, would not have Him as their King.
-But we cannot deny that it was offered to them.
-They rejected it and were set aside as a nation, all things still being based on human responsibility before the cross (Matt.
+But we cannot deny Jesus is their Messiah come to them at that time.
+They rejected Him and were set aside as a nation, all things still being based on human responsibility before the cross (Matt.
 21:33-44).
 Awe, look what I just did!
 I threw in another important biblical principle for your consideration.
 As a principle, creature responsibility in man was tested by God from the garden to the cross.
-It was the means by which God proved man in Adam to be utterly depraved (you may read a more detailed explanation of this principle in post #18, although it is spoken of in many other articles written on this blog page).
+It was the means by which God proved man in Adam to be utterly depraved. (please read: https://www.reintgenchristianbooks.com/human-responsibility-the-biblical-principle/)

 But this does not prevent us from rightly saying that in the end, according to all the Old Testament prophecies and the faithfulness of God to keep His promises to the Jewish forefathers, God will rule the earth from the midst of Israel.
 Israel, and not the church, is at the center of this principle of government.
 The church is the mystery hidden by God from all this revelation and all these workings.
 Paul revealing the mystery completes the word of God.
 The mystery is the last revelation – it was what was missing.
 Now the mystery having been revealed by the Holy Spirit sent down, and the stewardship of this revelation given to Paul, he being faithful by the grace of God given to him for this ministry, the word is complete.

 This is what I want you to be sure to understand.
 The church, the body of Christ, was in the counsels of God before the foundations of the world.
 The scriptures tell us we were in Christ from eternity past.
 This is what makes us “not of the world” in principle – the church in Christ preceded the world.
-There is a spiritual reality to that now while we walk on this earth, but the future rapture of the church will make this principle a physical reality.
-Yet none of this will be the case with Israel.
+There is a spiritual reality to that now while we walk on this earth, but the future rapture will make this principle a physical reality.
+Yet none of this will be the case for future Israel.
 The Jews are definitely part of this world by every biblical principle, and all that God will do for them in the end will be on this earth.
 They are God’s earthly calling.
 But the church is God’s heavenly calling.
-And this post is complete.